brainfurnace/postgresql-9.4-script-centos-6x64/README.md

 # postgresql 9.4 script for centos 6.x64

-For use on a clean CentOS box only.
+For use on a clean CentOS 6.x64 box only.

-This script installs PostgreSQL 9.4 along with Webmin.
+This script installs:

-It also creates a minimally privilaged user (pgadmin), disables root log in, sets IP tables and configures Webmin for managing PostgreSQL.
+postgresql94

+postgresql94-devel

+postgresql94-server

+postgresql94-libs

+postgresql94-contrib

+postgresql94-plperl

+postgresql94-plpython

+postgresql94-pltcl

+postgresql94-python

+postgresql94-odbc

+postgresql94-jdbc

+perl-DBD-Pg

+pgbouncer

+Webmin

+IP tables

+It also creates:

+A minimally privilaged user (pgadmin)

+Disables root log in

+Sets IP tables

+Configures Webmin for managing PostgreSQL

+Installs a self-signed SSL

-A self-signed SSL is also created and pga_hba.conf is set to MD5 and postgresql.conf is updated for SSL.
+Updates pga_hba.conf to MD5 and SSL

+Updates postgresql.conf for SSL.

 You can change the SSH port as well as the user name to whatever you like.
+You can also add/remove packages.

+Once completed, it will display the new passwords for pgadmin, root, postgres, and ssl.

+You will need to enter the postgres password in Webmin